PFPrzytycki/CellWalkR/examples/CellWalkR_Vignette.md

 Interactive Visualzation
 ------------------------

-Once a cellWalk object has been created, downstream analysis can be performed using an interactive interace.
+Once a cellWalk object has been created, downstream analysis can be performed using an interactive interface.
 Several additional R packages are required for the interface to function:

 ``` r
 install.packages("shiny")